antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 ### Warnings

-In the case of `discontinued` and `changed` `geo` definitions, I think that the `get_eurostat` function should give a warning, someling like “Beware, the downloaded data contain geo codes that follow the earlier national and regional coding nomenclature.
+In the case of `discontinued` and `changed` `geo` definitions, I think that the `get_eurostat` function should give a warning, some ling like “Beware, the downloaded data contain geo codes that follow the earlier national and regional coding nomenclature.
 Read our vignette.”